OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 #### Support

 We have a dedicated support team to answer any questions you have.
-They update their knowledge to support Octopus Deploy its software integrations.
+They are able to answer questions about Octopus Deploy and the software that it integrates with.
 Their goal is to give accurate and timely answers to all support questions.
 If you need help you can contact support at [support@octopus.com](mailto:support@octopus.com) for Octopus-specific technical issues, or you can email [advice@octopus.com](advice@octopus.com) for more complex CI/CD and integration questions.

 #### Sales